-in an advertisement touting its fat burning benefits.
-To some, such hype is a red flag, warning them against yet another dietary fad, which could spawn a plethora of questionable products making unrealistic claims.
-Is yacon the new acai or green coffee supplement, or is it another incarnation of the cabbage soup or grapefruit diets?
-In the following paragraphs, we will discuss the history and science of this substance, which may help you decide whether it is a suitable product for your needs.
+It is possible that you have already heard about the benefits of Yacon Syrup, if you are interested in nutritional medicine and natural sugar alternatives.
+Perhaps you read about it in an advertisement touting its fat burning benefits.
+To some, such hype is a red flag, warning them against yet another dietary fad.
+Perhaps it is a questionable products making unrealistic claims.
+Is Yacon the new acai or green coffee supplement, or is it another incarnation of the cabbage soup or grapefruit diets?
+In the following paragraphs, we will discuss the history and science concerning this substance which may help you decide whether it is a suitable product for you.

 What is Yacon Syrup?

-The process for making yacon syrup is very similar to maple syrup production.
+The process for making Yacon syrup is very similar to maple syrup production.
 The roots contain fiber, saccharides, and water, which the manufacturers extract as raw juice.
-Then they use evaporation techniques to remove all of the water from the extract, leaving only the concentrated syrup, which is very sweet.
+Then they use evaporation techniques to remove all the water from the extract, leaving only the concentrated syrup, which is very sweet.
 Many people liken the flavor of this syrup to molasses or browned sugar.

 History of use outside of South America